lsrinivasamurthy/Algorithms-and-DataStrucutres/README.md

 # DataStrucutres
-This repo contains the programs done for practicing the data structures.
+This repo contains the programs done for practicing the algorithms and data structures.